 If you have children, you know that the price of raising them and giving them the best life adds up quickly.
 However, there are ways you can save on certain expenses.
-Two of the most common options are a Dependent Care FSA or the child and dependant care tax credit.
+Two of the most common options are a Dependent Care FSA or the child care tax credit.

 To decide which one to use, it’s important to understand the differences between them.

 A Dependent Care Flexible Spending Account (DC FSA) helps employees pay for eligible child care expenses by reducing taxable income through payroll deductions.
 Employees who choose to participate in the plan can set aside up to $5,000 in the account every year toward qualifying child care expenses.
 The savings vary depending on which tax bracket an employee is in.
 You can review which services are eligible under a Dependent Care FSA by following this link.